Organic Cannabis indica purchased from a Medical Cannabis dispensary in California.

 To reduce psychological stress, medical marijuana is sometimes used to treat sleep disorders, mood disorders and post traumatic stress disorder.

-However, marijuana has side effects.
+Marijuana does have side effects.
 The primary psychoactive chemical in marijuana is THC, or tetrahydrocannabinol, one of more than 60 cannabinoids (chemicals unique to marijuana).
 THC binds to cannabinoid receptors, which are concentrated in areas of the brain associated with thinking, memory, pleasure, coordination and time perception.

 The effects of marijuana can interfere with attention, judgment and balance.
 Marijuana also suppresses the immune system, which can be damaging to many people, but useful for others with certain health conditions.
 Although marijuana has been known to decrease pressure within the eyes, a symptom of the condition glaucoma, research has shown that other drugs may be more effective.

 Studies have produced conflicting results on whether smoking marijuana carries a significant cancer risk.
 According to the American Cancer Society, worldwide research into the benefits and side effects of compounds in marijuana is ongoing.

+The FDA has not approved marijuana in its plant form as a treatment.
 During a 2004 congressional testimony, a doctor speaking on behalf of the FDA said marijuana as a “botanical product” is difficult to test for efficacy and safety because the proportions of active chemicals can range greatly from plant to plant.
 This, he said, can also cause problems for patients trying to use marijuana.
 But he added that the FDA “will be receptive to sound, scientifically based research into the medicinal uses of botanical marijuana and other cannabinoids.”

 Medical marijuana "prescriptions" are termed "recommendations" or "referrals" because of federal laws prohibiting the prescribing of cannabis.